-In order to obtain a successor franchise agreement with BKC, a franchisee is typically required to make capital improvements to the restaurant to bring it up to BKC's current image standards.
+In order to obtain a successor franchise agreement with BKC, a franchise is typically required to make capital improvements to the restaurant to bring it up to BKC's current image standards.
 The cost of these improvements may vary widely depending upon the magnitude of the required changes and the degree to which we have made interim improvements to the restaurant.
-At December 30, 2012, including the franchise agreements we entered into with BKC for the acquired restaurants, we have 9 franchise agreements due to expire in 2013, 34 franchise agreements due to expire in 2014 and 28 franchise agreements due to expire in 2015.
+At December 29, 2013, we have 24 franchise agreements due to expire in 2014, 21 franchise agreements due to expire in 2015 and 19 franchise agreements due to expire in 2016.
 In recent years, the historical costs of improving our Burger King restaurants in connection with franchise renewals generally have ranged from \$200,000 to \$500,000 per restaurant.
+The average cost of our remodels to the 20/20 image in the past two years was approximately \$300,000.
 The cost of capital improvements made in connection with future franchise agreement renewals may differ substantially from past franchise renewals depending on the current image requirements established from time to time by BKC.
-Certain of our restaurants with franchise agreements due to expire in 2013, 2014 and 2015, if the franchise agreements for such restaurants are renewed, are included in the remodel plan set forth in the operating agreement.

 We believe that we will be able to satisfy BKC's normal franchise agreement renewal criteria.
 Accordingly, we believe that renewal franchise agreements will be granted on a timely basis by BKC at the expiration of our existing franchise agreements.
 Historically, BKC has granted all of our requests for successor franchise agreements.
-However, there can be no assurances that BKC will grant these requests in the future.
+However, there can be no assurance that BKC will grant these requests in the future.

 We evaluate the performance of our Burger King restaurants on an ongoing basis.
 Such evaluation depends on many factors, among other things, including our assessment of the anticipated future operating results of the subject restaurants and the cost of required capital improvements that we would need to commit for such restaurants.
 If we determine that a Burger King restaurant is under-performing, or that we do not anticipate an adequate return on the capital required to renew the franchise agreement, we may elect to close such restaurant.
 We may also relocate (offset) a restaurant within its trade area and build a new Burger King restaurant as part of the franchise renewal process.
-In 2012, we closed four Burger King restaurants, which included one acquired restaurant.
-In 2011, we closed a total of nine Burger King restaurants, which included one location that was offset.
+In 2013, we closed ten restaurants, excluding one restaurant that was relocated within its trade area.
+We currently expect to close 15 to 20 restaurants in 2014, excluding any relocation of existing restaurants.
 However, based on the current operating results of these restaurants, we believe that the impact on our results of operations as a result of such restaurant closures will not be material, although there can be no assurance in this regard.
 Our determination to close these restaurants is subject to further evaluation and may change.
-Additionally, we will have the right, at our election, to close a very small number of acquired restaurants predetermined under the terms of the operating agreement.
-We may also elect to close additional Burger King restaurants in the future.
+We may also elect to close additional restaurants in the future.

 In addition to the initial franchise fee, we generally pay BKC a monthly royalty.
-The royalty rate for both new restaurants and for successor franchise agreements is 4.5% of sales.
+The royalty rate for new restaurants, including newly acquired restaurants, and for successor franchise agreements is 4.5% of sales.
 The royalty rate was increased from 3.5% to 4.5% of sales in 2000, and generally for restaurants in existence in 2000, becomes effective upon the renewal of the franchise agreement.
-Burger King royalties, as a percentage of our Burger King restaurant sales, were 4.2% in 2012 and 4.0% in both 2011 and 2010.
-Royalty payments to BKC under new franchise agreements for the acquired restaurants are at a contractual rate of 4.5%.
-We anticipate our Burger King royalties, as a percentage of our Burger King royalties, will increase to 4.3% in 2013 as a result of the terms outlined above.
+Burger King royalties, as a percentage of our restaurant sales, were 4.2% in 2013 and 2012 and 4.0% in 2011.
+Royalty payments to BKC under new franchise agreements for the acquired BKC restaurants are at a contractual rate of 4.5%.
+We anticipate our Burger King royalties, as a percentage of our restaurant sales, will be 4.2% in 2014 as a result of the terms outlined above.